Late rally rockets Rockets over ‘Cats

 In the loss, the Wildcats were only 8-for-22 from the foul line, while their hosts went 11-for-18 from the stripe.
 Tullahoma’s top scorers were Jenkins with 10, Taylor with 9, Ferrell with 8 and Johnson with 6.

 The ‘Cats followed up their close loss at Rockvale with a 52-32 loss at Mt.
 Juliet Thursday.
-Tullahoma will play host to Warren County this Tuesday to tip off their home schedule for the 2021-22 hoops season.
+Tullahoma was scheduled to play host to Warren County this Tuesday to tip off their home schedule for the 2021-22 hoops season.
 Warren County has been picked in the coach’s poll to win their district this year.
-Tipoff is set for 7:30 p.m.
+Results were not available at press-time.